Founder's Story: Paralysis to Professional Dancer

 Though we are still young and trying to figure it all out, in the last year and half I brought Infinite Flow's pro dance troupe to perform 50+ times, taught 150+ inclusive dance classes and workshops, and instructed 200+ wheelchair users, and we have global brands such as Red Bull, Facebook, Apple Inc, and Ovation TV as partners.
-Current ongoing programs include Infinite Flow's professional dance troupe; weekly community wheelchair dance classes; Infinite Flow Kids (a kids performance group); community outreach; and our newest program is #InfiniteInclusion - a program focussed specifically on advocating on inclusion through dance and innovation.
+Current ongoing programs include Infinite Flow's professional dance troupe; weekly community wheelchair dance classes; Infinite Flow Kids (a kids performance group); community outreach; and our newest program is #DanceForInclusion (initially #InfiniteInclusion) - a program focussed specifically on advocating on inclusion through dance and innovation.
 (See our pilot flashmob HERE).
 Receiving many messages from people around the world for us to come to their regions, I am in the process of writing a teacher training program to reach more people as well.

 I look forward to growing the company and moving our mission to use dance as a vehicle to mainstream inclusion and eliminate the stigma behind disability.
 If you would like to get involved in being part of or building Infinite Flow, please contact us at InfiniteFlowDance@gmail.com or 949-267-8751.
 Many Blessings!